GriselSanchez/notenet/README.md

    * Headings, sub-headings and quotes.
    * Basic text formatting (bold, italics, color highlighting, etc).
 2. Add images from your computer, from a link or drag and drop them.
+3. ToDo lists.
-3. Print or save to PDF.
+4. Print or save to PDF.

 ## Upcoming feautures

 1. Add links and photos where the last input was!
-2. TODO checkmarks.
-3. Add tags to notes.
+2. Add tags to notes.
-4. Markdown shortcuts.
+3. Markdown shortcuts.
-5. Table creation.
+4. Table creation.
-6. Code snippets (JS, Python, C#).
+5. Code snippets (JS, Python, C#).
-7. Drawings.
+6. Drawings.
-8. Shurtcuts for toolbar (for example: \p for adding a  photo).
+7. Shurtcuts for toolbar (for example: \p for adding a  photo).
-9. Cutomize toolbar.
+8. Cutomize toolbar.
-10. Import custom fonts.
+9. Import custom fonts.
-11. Charts.
+10. Charts.
-12. Auto save.
+11. Auto save.
-13. Math formulas with ascii shortcuts.
+12. Math formulas with ascii shortcuts.

 ### Test user
 * Username: grisel